 Associations

-- Liam acts as a lay panel member for an academy trust to sit on school admission and exclusion hearings.
+- Liam volunteers at a school academy trust and sits as the chair on the appeals panel considering school admission and exclusion hearings.

 Fundraising activity